Plus belle la vie

 Plus belle la vie (More beautiful life) is a French television soap opera based on an idea by Hubert Besson and characters created by Georges Desmouceaux, Bénédicte Achard, Magaly Richard-Serrano and Olivier Szulzynger.
-On air from 30 August 2004 18 November 2022, it was shown on France 3 on Monday to Friday evenings at 8:15 p.m.
+On air from 30 August 2004 until 18 November 2022, it was shown on France 3 on Monday to Friday evenings at 8:15 p.m.
 The show began with 17 main actors and gained more later.

 On 11 July 2008, France 3 broadcast its 1000th episode, a milestone in French television.
 The series set a second record on 8 June 2012, airing its 2000th episode.
 On 22 April 2016, it broadcast its 3000th episode, and on 21 February 2020, its 4000th.

 Plot

 The series follows the daily lives of the inhabitants of "Le Mistral", a fictional neighbourhood in the Mediterranean port city of Marseille, where wealthy and less than wealthy families co-exist.
-It focuses on their evolving love lives and friendships evolve and on the criminal intrigues in which certain residents of the neighbourhood are involved.
+It focuses on their evolving love lives and friendships and on the criminal intrigues in which certain residents of the neighbourhood are involved.